What is SR22 insurance in New Mexico for?

 When do you need an SR22 in Santa Fe

 You might have been involved in a traffic violation, but this does not always mean that you have to fill the SR22 form.
-You need Land of Enchantment SR Drivers Insurance Solutions in the following cases:
+You need Land of Enchantment SR22 Drivers Insurance Solutions in the following cases:

 - You have a moving violation against you, such as DWI and DUI.